Solve nonstiff differential equations — variable order method

 Plot the results.

-ode113 solver is better at solving problems with stringent error tolerances.
+ode89 solvers are better at solving problems with stringent error tolerances.
 A common situation where

 ode113 excels is in orbital dynamics problems, where the solution curve is smooth and requires high accuracy.